patrickmarabeas/ng-FitText.js/README.md

 The `data-fittext-max=""` and `data-fittext-min=""` attributes respectfully limit the font size.
 This can also be set globally in the `fitTextConfigProvider` via `min` and `max`.

+#### New lines

+To make use of new lines within a single FitText block you will need to use the `data-fittext-nl` attribute on each line wrapper.
+See the demo page for an example.

 #### Custom fonts

 Fonts may take time to load in.
 If this is the case, you can use `data-fittext-load-delay=""` to specify the millisecond delay before size is initially calculated.